 Southern Wedding Tradition: The Groom's Cake

-The groom's cake is arguably the best-known Southern wedding tradition, thanks to staff favorite Steel Magnolias!
-Today we're sharing the scoop on all the details behind this quirky and deeply-seated sweet.
+The groom's cake is arguably the best-known Southern wedding tradition, thanks to the classic film Steel Magnolias!
+We're sharing the scoop on all the details behind this quirky and deeply-seated sweet.

 Groom's cakes can be traced back to England's Victorian era, when there were three cakes at a wedding - the wedding cake, which was served to the guests; the groom's cake, which was served to the groomsmen; and the bride's cake, which was served to the bridesmaids.